 In addition, all efforts have been made to limit this burden as much as possible, especially for smaller institutions.
 To ensure proportionality, smaller institutions can be granted derogations by the respective national central bank.
 In some countries this can result in several hundred banks being completely exempted from the reporting obligations.

 This must be put in perspective.
 Let’s take a look at what kind of data is required for individual loans.
 We are talking about 94 data “attributes” and 7 unique identifiers that are used several times across the various templates requested.
-While it’s true that some sensitive information on firms (e.g. name, address, legal form) is requested, this is needed to enable the consolidation of the full amount of debt of a corporation, which might be spread all over Europe at a large number of banks.
-The information therefore has to be granular, exact and detailed.
+While it’s true that some sensitive information on firms (e.g. name, address, legal form) is requested, this is needed to enable the consolidation of the full amount of a corporation's debt, which might be spread all over Europe across a large number of banks.
+The information, therefore, has to be granular, exact and detailed.

-As required for any new collection of statistical information, the ECB – in the course of 2014 – ran a “merits and costs” procedure, where the expected merits of the new information for users were assessed against the associated costs, including those estimated for reporting agents, i.e. banks.
-Representatives of the banking industry were directly involved in this process, mainly via the respective NCBs.
+From the beginning of the project, the ECB carefully assessed the impact of AnaCredit with a view to containing the costs incurred.
+As required for any new collection of statistical information, the ECB – in the course of 2014 – applied a “merits and costs” procedure, where the expected merits of the new information for users were assessed against the associated costs, including those estimated for reporting agents, i.e. banks.
+Representatives of the banking industry were directly involved in this process, mainly via the respective national central banks (NCBs).
 This well-established procedure ensures the most cost-effective definition of the reporting requirements.
-Furthermore, the industry was informed on many occasions and extensively in writing.
+On 4 December 2015 the ECB launched an informal public consultation on the draft ECB Regulation on the collection of granular credit and credit risk data (AnaCredit), providing the general public with the opportunity to make observations concerning the reporting requirements.
+Following the consultation, the ECB analysed and gave due consideration to all comments received.
 Should the ECB Governing Council consider an extension of the scope of the AnaCredit dataset in the future, it will also reflect on the appropriate process for involving the various stakeholders, including the possibility of a public consultation on requirements regarding data specifically collected for banking supervision purposes.